novuhq/hacksquad-website/README.md

 ## What can you expect from the event?

-- Meet new community members
+- Meet new community members.
-- Code contribution, dah 😎
+- Code contribution, dah 😎.
 - Participate in awesome workshops such as: How to contribute code, Going over good first issues, Engineering best practices, Solving PRs together.
-- Win swag
+- Win swags🤩🤩.

 <p align="center">
   <a href="https://hacksquad.dev">SIGN UP TO HACKSQUAD 2022, AND JOIN A TEAM 🚀</a>